 \begin{rk} Lemma ~\ref{sat} may be regarded as an abstraction of the idea that the lattice property for the weak Bruhat order of a finite Coxeter group ensures that any two reduced expressions for the same Coxeter group element are connected by a series of long and short braid moves.
 This implication in the case of the weak order appears as Theorem 3.3.1 in \cite{BB}. \end{rk}

 \begin{thm} If a finite lattice $L$ has an edge labeling that satisfies the index 2 formulation for an $SB$-labeling, then it is an $SB$-labeling. \end{thm}

-\begin{proof} Let $\lambda $ be an edge-labeling for a finite lattice $L$ which meets the requirements for the index 2 formulation of an $SB$-labeling.
+\begin{proof} Let $\lambda $ be an edge labeling for a finite lattice $L$ which meets the requirements for the index 2 formulation of an $SB$-labeling.
 We will prove by induction on the number $r$ of atoms that $\lambda $ also meets the requirements to be a lower $SB$-labeling.
-In fact, this will imply it is an $SB$-labeling, by applying this argument to any closed interval to show we have a lower $SB$-labeling for each closed interval.
+In fact, this will imply $\lambda $ is an $SB$-labeling, since applying this argument to any closed interval will show we have a lower $SB$-labeling for each closed interval.

 The base case with 1 atom is tautologically true.
 Let us suppose that $\{ a_{i_1},\dots ,a_{i_r} \} $ is the set of atoms of $L$.
 Now consider the interval $L_{r-1} = [\hat{0},a_{i_1}\vee \cdots \vee a_{i_{r-1}}]$ within $L$.
 By induction, we may assume that this uses only the labels $\{ a_{i_1},\dots ,a_{i_{r-1}} \} $.
 We will progressively build from $L_{r-1}$ a larger subposet $L_{r-1,1}$ of $L$ all of whose cover relations are cover relations of $L$ with the further property that it includes an upper bound $m$ for $\{ a_{i_1}\dots ,a_{i_r} \} $.
 We will deduce from $a_{i_1}\vee \cdots \vee a_{i_r} \le m$ that $[\hat{0},a_{i_1}\vee\cdots\vee a_{i_r} ]$ also uses at most the labels $\{ a_{i_1},\dots ,a_{i_r}\} $.
 Finally, we will also show that each saturated chain from $\hat{0}$ to $a_{i_1}\vee \cdots \vee a_{i_r}$ in fact uses all of these labels.